 - The police will take your statement, investigate the matter, and determine if there is enough evidence to lay charges.
 The police and the Crown will require your participation in what can become a public process.
 It is not guaranteed that the perpetrator will face charges or be found guilty.

 - A student choosing to pursue this option may receive assistance from the Office of Student Support, the Counselling Department, or Campus Security.
-An employee choosing to pursue this option may contact Human Resources for assistance.

 - The college will cooperate with any criminal investigation.